jonathan-chin/mec-cs/2023-fall/cs-151-sa/slides/05-data-types.md

 ---

-# Different kinds of data can only be manipulative in certain ways
+# Different kinds of data can only be manipulated in certain ways

 ## These are are called `Data Types`